 To The Eye Hospital

 The nurses within The Rotterdam Eye Hospital had experienced that 95% of the eyedrop users don't use their medication the right way and at the right time.
-That's why our hospital has developed the app Eyedrop.
+That's why our hospital has developed the app Eyedrop (link refers to information in Dutch).
 This app had two main functionalities.
 The first functionality is the reminder-tool.
 Users of eyedrops can enter their medication schedule in the app.
 When medication has to be taken, the app reminds the user with a notification.
 The second functionality is a step-by-step instruction with clear drawings and read text for patients to administer the eye drops by themselves and for carers to administer the eye drops by someone else.

 This app stimulates an optimal use of the medication and stimulates a proper healing.
 It also stimulates patient empowerment.